rickosborne/cascades/md/01-0-1-cruising-altitude.md

 I saw that the man in 18D had put his magazine in his lap and leaned over to the woman.

 "Are you sure you're okay?"
-His voice was a whisper which I doubt was heard outside of the three of us.
+His voice was a whisper which I doubt was heard outside the three of us.

 The overhead held a briefcase and two purses.
 Damn.
-This is why we don't touch passenger items—I couldn't be sure which was hers and I didn't want the lady from 18F to walk back up to us and see me holding her bag.
+This is why we don't touch passenger items—I couldn't be sure which was hers, I didn't want the lady from 18F to walk back up to us and see me holding her bag.

 Wait, I could tell.
 One purse was leather, bulky and professional.